 Patellofemoral Pain Syndrome (PFPS) / Patellofemoral Stress Syndrome (PFSS) / Runners Knee / Chondromalacia

 These are all different names for the same exact condition.
 Because there are so many different names used to describe this painful knee condition it causes much confusion to the patients as well as most of the doctors and therapists treating them.
 In addition to that confusion there is also the problem of an inaccurate diagnosis.
-The below videos are intended to help you differentiate whether or not you have PFPS/Chondromalacia versus Iliotibial Band Syndrome (ITBS), Patella Tendonitis (Jumpers Knee), Medial Collateral Ligament (MCL) sprain or Medial Meniscus sprain.
+The below information is intended to help you differentiate whether or not you have PFPS/Chondromalacia versus Iliotibial Band Syndrome (ITBS), Patella Tendonitis (Jumpers Knee), Medial Collateral Ligament (MCL) sprain or Medial Meniscus sprain.
 Remember that what is most important is not only figuring out WHAT you have but HOW to get rid of it.

 Runners Knee goes by many names.
 Patellofemoral Pain Syndrome (PFPS), Chondromalacia, Patella tracking error, weak quads and more.
 If your knee hurts and you happen to be a runner you may have been labeled with one of those diagnosis.
 Typical Runners Knee results in pain underneath (deep) to your kneecap and is described as achy and painful while running, running downhill, downstairs, squatting or lunging.